JohnsonGreen/LearnGit/readme.md

-git is a fxxx software.
+git is a fxee software.